Partner

 Securities

-Jim Swanson represents state and local governments, corporations, and individuals in a general commercial and securities practice.
-He has handled cases involving municipal finance, derivatives, CDOs, Ponzi schemes, corporate tax, coastal land loss, environmental damage, industrial and environmental accidents, and a range of other subject areas.
+Jim Swanson is a partner in Fishman Haygood’s Litigation Section.
+He represents state and local governments, corporations, and individuals in cases involving municipal finance, derivatives, CDOs, Ponzi schemes, corporate tax, coastal land loss, environmental damage, industrial and environmental accidents, and a range of other subject areas.
 Jim’s efforts are recorded in over 100 reported decisions.

 Jim is particularly known for his securities practice and has obtained multimillion-dollar judgments for his clients in jury and bench trials and commercial arbitrations.
-Most recently, Jim was counsel to investors defrauded in R. Allen Stanford’s $7 billion Ponzi scheme in their lawsuit against the five banks that the investors allege aided and abetted or knowingly participated in the scheme.
+Recently, he was counsel to investors defrauded in R. Allen Stanford’s $7 billion Ponzi scheme in their lawsuit against the five banks that the investors allege aided and abetted or knowingly participated in the scheme.
 Settlements totaling $1.6 billion were reached with five bank defendants on the eve of trial in early 2023.

 While the majority of Jim’s practice is plaintiff focused, he also represents defendants.